-Texas-based EEStor, Inc. is not exactly proposing a new battery, since no chemicals are used in its design.
+Texas-based EEStor, Inc. is not exactly proposing a new battery, since no chemicals are used in its design of advanced battery storage technology.
 The technology is based on the idea of a solid state ultra capacitor, but cannot be accurately described in these terms either.
 Ultra capacitors have an advantage over electrochemical batteries (i.e. lithium-ion technology) in that they can absorb and release a charge virtually instantaneously while undergoing virtually no deterioration.
 Batteries trump ultra capacitors in their ability to store much larger amounts of energy at a given time.

 “It’s a paradigm shift,” said Ian Clifford of ZENN Motor Co., an early investor and exclusive rights-holder for use of the technology in electric cars.
 “The Achilles’ heel to the electric car industry has been energy storage.
 By all rights, this would make internal combustion engines unnecessary.”